 There are two distinct types of parsley; curly and flat leaf.
 In the summer, we grow both types in a big pot and they get along like best friends.
 The flat leaf variety is not as hearty as it’s curly sibling, but is delicious and used often in Italian dishes.
 In fact, sometimes it’s called Italian parsley.
 Recipes often call for simply “parsley” and, though they can be used fairly interchangeably, their flavors are not identical.

-The recipe I’m sharing today is the perfect example of how parsley can be the star of the show.
-It’s a simple combination of parsley (lots of it), fresh pineapple, diced, dried cranberries, garlic and lemon zest.
+This Pan Roasted Salmon with Parsley Pineapple Relish is a simple combination of parsley (lots of it), fresh pineapple, diced, dried cranberries, garlic and lemon zest.
 There’s a splash of fresh lemon juice and a drizzle of olive oil to tie it all together.
 This time, I spooned the relish over a simple pan roasted salmon, but it’s also wonderful with chicken, shrimp, fish, etc.

 I’ve been making this delicious relish for years now, but just recently added diced, fresh pineapple.
 I love the touch of sweetness it adds as well as the visual appeal.
 Raisins or dried currants can be used instead of cranberries, but I really like the little flecks of bright red color and the tartness provided by the dried cranberries.

 The salmon?
 Super simple.
 Seasoned with just salt and pepper, the salmon is sautéed in a hot skillet till golden, then flipped and cooked just a few more minutes.
 This is a great recipe for serving guests as it takes only minutes to cook the salmon just before serving.

 I like to serve this Pan Roasted Salmon with Parsley Pineapple Relish with jasmine or basmati rice, but mashed potatoes or pasta would also be nice.
 I don’t worry about serving a veggie as there’s so much freshness and great nutrition in the relish.